Modelguns: Active

 As of 2021, the active modelgun manufacturers in Japan are Marushin, Tanaka Works, HWS (Hartford Work Shop), KSC, CAW (Craft Apple Works), Tanio Koba, Elan and Hobby Fix.
 Among them, Marushin and HWS also offer modelgun kits for sale.

 There are two other companies producing modelguns outside Japan: HawSan and Denix.

-HawSan (or Hwasan / Wa Shan), a Taiwanese company, is the only company which produces certain cap-firing capable modelguns outside Japan.
+HawSan (or Hwasan / Wa Shan), a Taiwanese company, is the only company which produces many modern cap-firing capable modelguns outside Japan.
 HawSan is known for producing cap-firing full-metal handguns in black or silver color.
 It also produces single-use disposable cartridges with pre-installed caps.
-Since their modelgun products do not conform with Japanese laws, they are not allowed in Japan.
+Since their modelgun products do not conform with the related Japanese laws, they are not allowed in Japan.
+However, the Company focus more on airsoft since 2020 when the Toy Gun law in Taiwan is revised to heavily regulate the modelguns.

-Denix S.A., based in Spain, produces many replicas of historical weapons including flintlock and caplock dummy pistols for use as decorations or props, and has a following in parts of Europe and the United States in addition to Japan.
-Denix's models are hand-assembled out of wood and cast zamak parts, and some are capable of firing caps.
-While its model lines cover centuries of designs up to the 1980s, its most popular models are those from the 19th century and earlier.
+Denix S.A., based in Spain, produces many replicas of historical weapons including flintlock and caplock dummy pistols for use as decorations or props.
+Its replica products cover very wide varieties from many centuries up to the 1980s.
+Though many of their modern replicas are made with full metal, only very few of them are capable to fire caps.